matgat/lltool/readme.md

 * `.h` → `.pll`, `.plclib`
 * `.pll` → `.plclib`

+> [!TIP]
-> *These will be the default conversions when the output file is not explicitly specified*
+> These will be the default conversions when the output file is not explicitly specified

 Where
 * `.h` (Sipro header)
 * `.pll` (Plc LogicLab3 Library)
 * `.plclib` (LogicLab5 PLC LIBrary)

+> [!WARNING]
-> *File type is determined by its extension, mind the case!*
+> File type is determined by its extension, mind the case!

 Sipro header files resemble a *c-like* header containing just `#define` directives.